acm-projects/Fluent/README.md

 - Matching algorithm
   * Match users based on their languages and preferences
   * Ability to find a new match
+- Ability to search for and find a specific user
 - Inbox to see current conversations
 - In-app text chat
 - In-app voice chat